 Theatre lovers visiting the capital before the end of the month may want to catch the end of the Gaea Theatre Festival.

-Visitors to central London hotels can catch an extended performance of Beauty is Prison-Time, which "puts women in the spotlight", according to the Evening Standard.
+Visitors to boutique hotels London can catch an extended performance of Beauty is Prison-Time, which “puts women in the spotlight”, according to the Evening Standard.